adgoudz/dotfiles/README.md

 ```

 This aligns to the [Filesystem Hierarchy Standard] and makes it easier for other tools
-to find this new Perl installation (e.g., `man perlrun`).
+to find the Perl installation (e.g., `man perlrun`).

 If you wanted to uninstall a tool that was automatically installed in these directories,
 you'd traditionally need to remove each file manually, assuming you knew which files
 needed to be removed.
-If you were lucky, you might've had access to a `make` target that
+You might've had access to a `make` target that did this for you
-did this for you.
-Stow, however, can remove its symbolic links and effectively uninstall
+if you were lucky.
+Stow, however, can remove its symbolic links and completely uninstall
 Perl with a single command.

-Today it is far less common to install software this way, given the wide availability of
+Today it is less common to install software this way, given the wide availability of
 mature package managers.
 Dotfile management is primarily about managing symlinks, however,
 and Stow handles this well.